DEV-YangKong/DEV-YangKong/README.md

 - 👩🏻‍💻 I'm a passionate learner on the path to becoming a IOS Developer in <img src="./01_img/south-korea.png" width=15px height=15px>`South Korea` or the <img src="./01_img/USA.png" width=15px height=15px>`U.S.A.`

-- 👩🏻‍🎓 I hold a degree in `International Trade` from Namseoul University.
+- 👩🏻‍🎓 I hold a degree in `International Trade`.

 <br/>
 <div align=center>